moznion/WWW-NHKProgram-API/README.md

 - WWW::NHKProgram::API->new();

     Constructor.
 You must give API\_KEY through this method.
-    And of course you can also specify the other parameters.

     e.g.

         my $client = WWW::NHKProgram::API->new(
             api_key => '__YOUR_API_KEY__', # <= MUST!
-            raw     => 1,                  # <= OPTIONAL: you can set raw-mode (default: undef)
         );

 - $client->list()